Zermatt , Switzerland

-This uber-fashionable Swiss resort is highly popular with both the British and international markets.
-Dominated by the magnificent Matterhorn, Zermatt is able to combine great skiing with an attractive, lively village, stunning scenery and plenty of fabulous hotels and luxury chalets.
+Zermatt is an uber-fashionable Swiss resort highly popular with both the British and international markets.
+Dominated by the magnificent Matterhorn Mountain, Zermatt is able to combine great skiing with an attractive, lively village and stunning scenery.

 Although the resort is car free, it is not a quiet rustic village such as Wengen or Saas Fee (in the neighbouring valley).
 Zermatt is big business and the class, glamour and quality all hit you as soon as you step off the train (the resort can only be accessed by train from Tasch).
 There is no doubt that Zermatt is a ski resort that is best appreciated when done in style.
 So try not to worry about the credit card bill - just soak up the atmosphere, jump in to the stylish lifestyle and enjoy.